bpstewar/gostrocks/README.md

 # GOSTRocks
-Geospatial tools from the World Bank GOST team (mostly Ben).
+This repo includes support functions for a number of geospatial tools used by the Geospatial Operations Support Team (GOST) in the World Bank Data Group.
+The Notebooks repo contains examples for the various functions

 # Installation
 ```